OlamideMustapha/mini_calculator/README.md

-# MINI CACULATOR
+# MINI CALCULATOR

-# A simple implementation of a caculator using javafx
+# A simple implementation of a calculator using javafx